Create a Website Account - Manage notification subscriptions, save form progress and more.

 Clean paper items:

-1. Put clean/uncoated paper recycling items inside the larger paper bags -- such as grocery or delivery bags -- and then placed out for paper recycling collection,
+1. Put clean/uncoated paper recycling items inside the larger paper bags -- such as grocery or delivery bags -- and then put them out for paper recycling collection,

-2. Put recyclable paper bags inside a reusable recycling container and place it out for paper recycling collection.
+2. Put recyclable paper bags inside a reusable recycling container and put it out for paper recycling collection.

 View Governor Murphy's Official Statement